 While the MRM is a UN-led process, the mechanism is stronger when it benefits from the participation of civil society.
 Local civil society actors act as first responders to child rights violations.
 They enjoy the trust of local communities.
 They are present in places otherwise inaccessible to the United Nations and other international actors, and they will remain active in their communities even after conflict has ended.
 Still, local civil society faces certain challenges.
 Some NGOs are reluctant to report on abuses out of fear of reprisals.
 Others may lack the technical and financial capacity to do so.
 Or, they may not see the benefit of reporting to the MRM if there is little perceived return in terms of immediate response or impact for victims and survivors.

 Drawing on its continuous analysis of partners’ experiences, Watchlist has developed practical guidance for civil society on how to meaningfully engage with the UN-led MRM and uses it as the basis for field-based trainings.

 In order to advance technical debates and influence targeted policy outcomes, Watchlist produces periodic think pieces, accompanied with recommendations, on the field-based implementation of the MRM.
-We use our publications as tools for institutional advocacy.
-We broadly disseminate our publications with relevant policymakers at the UN, including its Member States and agencies, and more broadly among practitioners working on child protection worldwide.
+We use our publications as tools for institutional advocacy and broadly disseminate our publications to relevant policymakers at the UN, including Member States and agencies, and more broadly among practitioners working on child protection worldwide.